 Once sweet potato wedges have roasted 10 minutes, carefully move to one side of baking sheet.
-Place steaks on empty half of baking sheet.
+Place steaks on empty side of baking sheet.

 While steaks rest, make sauce.

 Make Sauce and Finish Dish

 Return pan used to sear steaks to medium heat.
 Add half the cream to pan and stir occasionally until thickened, 1-2 minutes.

 Remove from burner, swirl in butter, and season with a pinch of salt and pepper.
 Stir in remaining mustard.

 Plate dish as pictured on front of card, garnishing steaks with remaining parsley and sauce.
 Bon appétit!